 - 1/2 tsp garlic powder

-- Cut sweet potatoes in 1/2-inch cubes; slice bell peppers into long strips then cut them into 1-2 inch long strips; cut up kielbasa
+- Cut sweet potatoes in 1/2-inch cubes (try to keep them around the same size); slice bell peppers into long strips then cut them into 1-2 inch long strips; slice kielbasa.

 - Heat olive oil on a cast iron or regular skillet under medium/medium low heat.
-When oil is heated up, add kielbasa and cook for 2-3 minutes.
+When oil is heated, add kielbasa and cook for 2-3 minutes.
 Stir occasionally.
 Remove kielbasa from skillet.